pankona/hashira/docs/overview.md

 * show list of tasks on Backlog
 * show current task and how long time spent to the task

+## functions of daemon

+* it is for making hashira work even there's no network
+* daemon has database (or kvs) to cache the tasks
+* if network is available, then sync registered or changed tasks with cloud

+## functions of datastore

+* it is placed on cloud. it is for syncing data between devices
+* accept requests to add or modify tasks
+* in case some update is applied to tasks, push such information to each daemon

 ## modules

 ![modules.svg](./uml/modules.svg)